 2. Cut the Insurance

-Insurance for your cell phone?
-No way.
-If you truly need" insurance” for your cell phone, then you’ve bought a cell phone you can’t afford.
-In other words, if you don’t have the cash available to replace your phone if something happens to it, then your phone is too expensive for your budget.
+If you feel like you truly "need" insurance for your cell phone, stop and ask yourself this question: Have I bought a phone I can’t actually afford?
+If you don’t have the cash on hand to replace your phone if something happens to it, your phone is too expensive for your budget.

 You May Also Like